Last Updated on

 Here’s a bio of mine from my guest post on Crazy Egg with two links in my author bio:

 4. Link to Target Influencers in your Guest Posts

 When placing links, don’t solely focus on yourself – share the wealth!

 Better yet, use an SEO tool like Ahrefs to find specific landing pages where they’re ranking between 5-15 for a high volume keyword.
-Link to that landing page from your high DA guest posts multiple times to see if you can boost their rankings.
+Link to that landing page from your top DA guest posts multiple times to see if you can boost their rankings.

 Once you link to the influencer 5-10 times, reach out to them via email.
-Let them know you love their work, showcase the good links you’ve sent them, and don’t ask for anything in return.
+Let them know you love their work, showcase the useful links you’ve sent them, and don’t ask for anything in return.

 What?
 Ask for nothing in return?

 Yes, that’s correct.